ajarara/sops-file.el/README.md

 - `sops-file-entry-hook`

 # roadmap
-I'm not sure when to define stability, I'd prefer to let this soak with some users before claiming stability.
-However there are some features I know need to be implemented to be a comprehensive experience.
+Before claiming a stable 1.0, we're going to wait for users and bug reports to come in.
+There are a couple features I know that need to be implemented for a comprehensive experience:
 - Keygroup handling: sops can ask multiple times for passphrases for a single decryption pass
 - GPG support: testing interactively, this works only with graphical pinentry: dropping into a tty and attempting to decrypt causes a "Operation cancelled error".
 In theory it should be as simple as figuring out what sops prints as the prompt for the pin/passphrase and adding it to the prompts in `sops-file-decode`.